PiedWeb/CMS/UPDATE.md

 - Move `app.static_domain` from `config/services.yaml` to `config/packages/piedweb_cms.yaml`

-- If you were overriding StaticBundle, see commet #... to update your code
+- If you were overriding StaticBundle, see commit #9f96f67 to update your code

 ## Update to 0.0.59